-Slow Cooker – I love using a slow cooker to prepare meals.
+- Slow Cooker – I love using a slow cooker to prepare meals.
 These meals are truly “set it and forget it.”
 A quick search on Pinterest yields tons of possible recipes for your family.
 Using a slow cooker saves you time and money.
 Check out this Dinner Size Crock Pot from Amazon.

-Instant Pot – The Instant Pot is the most versatile tool in my kitchen.
+- Instant Pot – The Instant Pot is the most versatile tool in my kitchen.
 Once you have mastered the slow cooker you need to get an Instant Pot.
 You prepare all your ingredients and then dump them into the pot.
 Once the cooker pressurizes your food is done in less than 20 minutes for most recipes.
 I search Pinterest and Google to find recipes that suit my family.
 Check out this Instant Pot 8 Quart from Amazon.

 I hope you can use some of these teacher time-saving tips to free up some time for self-care.